 か き く け こ

-As you can see, that makes it a great base for learning the sounds of Japanese.
+Hiragana is a great base for learning the basic sounds of Japanese.

 Hiragana is mainly used for grammatical purposes, such as participles, suffixes, and verb and adjective endings.
 But sometimes it can be used for words that have no Kanji, or to show how to pronounce a Kanji word.
 Sometimes, people even use Hiragana on purpose instead of Kanji, to make a word look cute, or to balance a sentence that has too much Kanji in it.